 The Authority has a \$1,000,000 line of credit for working capital purposes.
 Interest on the line of credit is at a variable rate based upon the Wall Street Journal Prime Rate.
-The was no outstanding balance on the line of credit as of December 31, 2016.
+The interest rate at December 31, 2017 was 4.50%.
+There were no advances or repayments on the line of credit during 2017 and there was no outstanding balance on the line of credit as of December 31, 2017.